pvpkiran/price_calculator/README.md

 # Price Calculator
  Given a product and brand, the service will return the price applicable on a specific day.
- The services expose a REST endpoint to facilitate this.
+ The service expose a REST endpoint to facilitate this.

 ### Components Used